patrickjkennedy/BakingBuddy/README.md

 This application demonstrates several advanced Android programming concepts, such as fragments, tablet layouts, and automated UI tests.

-It makes use of several popular Android libraries - Retrokit 2 for HTTP requests, Butterknife for data binding, and Espresso for writing automated UI tests.
+It makes use of several popular Android libraries - [Retrofit for HTTP requests](https://square.github.io/retrofit/), [Butterknife for view binding](https://jakewharton.github.io/butterknife/), and Espresso for writing automated UI tests.

-Users can watch videos to help step them through their selected recipe as well as use a widget to display its ingredients on their device's homescreen.
+Users can watch videos to help guide them through their selected recipes as well as use a widget to display its ingredients on their device's homescreen.
 There are alternate layouts for landscape and tablet modes.

 <img src="https://user-images.githubusercontent.com/8617261/38471608-55e53b1c-3b6b-11e8-9765-344664b8373b.png" alt="Recipes"/>